-It can't encode runs of more than 255 identical values (actually, it could go up to 257, with a little tweak, but that's not important right now), but each time one of those runs is encoded, it shrinks from 255 bytes to 2.
+It can't encode runs of more than 255 identical values, but each time one of those runs is encoded, it shrinks from 255 bytes to 2.
 Each of the three sequences of 307200 identical values can be encoded in just 2410 bytes.
 The full pixel data goes from 900kB to just over 7kB.
 That's a reduction of more than 99%!

 This is a very special case (an image with a single colour, essentially just a "background"), but sorting the data by channel will improve the RLE compressibility of nearly all images.
 Naturally, we must also update the decompressor so that it restores the original order (by interleaving the channels).

 This example shows how some of the steps involved in data compression don't reduce the amount of data per se, but simply reorganise it (based on some knowledge or "hunch" about patterns in that data) in such a way that the compression steps are more efficient.
 This same reorganisation wouldn't do anything for text or audio data, because there's no 3-byte pattern in the distribution of those types of data.
 It would just take longer and make the algorithm more complex, with no benefits.
 But when we apply a compression algorithm to a specific type of data, adapting it to that data's "typical" patterns can definitely pay off.

 Fig. 2 - Sorting RGB channel data sequentially to improve RLE compression